google/concourse-resources/gerrit/README.md

   `status:open project:my-project`.
 See Gerrit documentation on
   [Searching Changes](https://gerrit-documentation.storage.googleapis.com/Documentation/2.14.2/user-search.html).

-* `cookies`: A string containing cookies in "Netscape cookie file format" (as supported by libcurl) to be used when connecting to Gerrit.
+* `cookies`: (optional) A string containing cookies in "Netscape cookie file format" (as supported by libcurl) to be used when connecting to Gerrit.
 Usually used for authentication.

+* `username`: (optional) An username used when connecting to Gerrit - used in case you cannot authenticate with a cookie
+* `password`: (optional) A password for given `username` used when connecting to Gerrit - used in case you cannot authenticate with a cookie

 ## Behavior